bonzaiferroni/steps/.junie/guidelines.md

 This project has a `server` module which contains a ktor configuration that queries a postgres backend using the Exposed framework.

 #### Database
-Tables are defined as an object that extends an IdTable, like this:
+Tables are defined as an object that extends an IdTable.
+The id type of the data class determines which IdTable to use.
+In the following example, an `Example` has an id of type Long, so a `LongIdTable` is used.
+These tables are defined as internal.

 ```kt
 internal object ExampleTable : LongIdTable("example") {